$\Gamma$-convergence of the non-local Massari functional and applications to inhomogeneous Allen-Cahn equations: Introduction and main results

 This is an interesting feature, showcased in Theorem~\ref{th::conv_crit_points}, giving rise to a new geometric object, which we name ``non-local hybrid mean curvature''.
 In a nutshell, while classical problems of phase transitions with a mass constraint are related to constant mean curvature limit configurations, in our setting the limit consists of a couple, given by a set inside the domain and of a function outside.
 The non-local hybrid mean curvature corresponds to a singular kernel integral involving this couple; limit configurations are related here to the constancy of the non-local hybrid mean curvature.

-The proof of Theorem~\ref{th::conv_crit_points} relies on a subtle refinement of the results in~\cite{MR3900821}, which are not directly applicable in our framework due to a lack of global regularity (this improvement can be useful on other occasions too and is stated in Theorem~\ref{th::millot_sire_wang}).
+The proof of Theorem~\ref{th::conv_crit_points} relies on a subtle refinement of the results in~\cite{MR3900821}, which are not directly applicable in our framework due to a lack of global regularity.
+We believe that this improvement is of independent interest and is formalized in Theorem~\ref{th::millot_sire_wang}.

 Let us now dive into the technical details of our results.